aristek/eslint-config-aristek/README.md

 yarn add -E -D eslint-config-prettier@8.3.0
 ```

-Add `aristek/prettier` to eslint config in your `package.json` file.
-This will be looks like:
+Extend from `aristek/prettier` in your eslint configuration.
+This can be looks like:

 ```json
 "eslintConfig": {